BigglesZX/django-simpleinliner/README.md

 Add or edit these as desired to change the attributes applied to these tags.

-By default `simpleinliner` will silently fail (including an empty tag) if the specified path doesn't exist.
+By default `simpleinliner` will silently fail (including an empty tag if using `inlinejs` or `inlinecss`) if the specified path doesn't exist.
 You can force it to raise an exception by setting `SIMPLEINLINER_RAISE_EXCEPTIONS` to `True` in your project settings.

 ## Issues, Suggestions, Contributions